hilton/hilton.github.com/blog/_posts/2026-07-28-container-layout.md

 ## Minimum viable bookcase

 The easiest layout lines the walls with bookcases.
-This gives you 16 bookcases in the following plan, with the container doors opening on the left (not shown).
+This gives you sixteen bookcases in the following plan, with the container doors opening on the left (not shown).

 ![Diagram showing 16 bookcases lining the container walls](container/edges.webp)